-We are holding focus groups for the project in four regions in England – concentrating on Leeds, London, Bristol and Manchester.
-In each location we are holding discussions with different groups: Disabled young people and children, parents of Disabled learners, and educators and professionals.
-Disabled children and young people will receive book vouchers for their participation.
+We’ve been holding focus groups for the project in four regions in England.
+In each location we held discussions with different groups: Disabled young people and children, parents of Disabled learners, and educators and professionals.

-The focus groups begin in November 2018, starting in Leeds.
-Further groups will be held in the other regions in autumn and winter.
-Through these discussions we hope to find out about any gaps between what the law says and people’s real-life experiences in schools.
+The focus groups began in November 2018, starting in the North East, with further groups in the other regions through autumn and winter.
+Through these discussions we’ve been finding out about gaps between what the law says and people’s real-life experiences in schools.

-For those who can’t make it to a focus group, we are also conducting a survey for parents and one for teachers and other education professionals.
+For those unable to make it to a focus group, we also conducted a survey for parents and one for teachers and other education professionals.
 We had a great response to these – thank you so much to everyone who took part.